Two is a number humans can really deal with.

 But what was that money actually worth back then?
 I looked up inflation from 1933 to now and it is almost 2000% (1,954%), so the $800 they put in at the beginning is actually worth $15,634 in today's money.
 That much better than insurance, and vastly better than cash under the mattress, we'd have had almost $16,000, almost four times more than Met Life paid us.

 So let's get this straight, Met Life gets my grandparents' money from the depths of the depression, when they were working their tails off at two jobs -- and lucky to have them -- as a bookkeeper and an elementary school teacher, and they hold it for 86 years, and the insurance company only paid out 1/4 of the value it started with.
 Does that seem like a good idea to you?
 Yes, it could be worse.
-No, it wasn't a really good idea.
+But no, No!
+It wasn't a really good idea.

 Okay suppose my grandparents had bought gold?
 That would protect against inflation.
 An ounce of gold in 1933 ran you $26.33, so that would be about 30 ounces, when they wrote those checks gold was at $1514.75 an ounce, so that would be about $45,000 (30*1500) in the end.
 Yeah, $11k checks for the four siblings, that would have been a much bigger celebration day.